Phoebe Caldwell: Intensive Interaction

 Caldwell's system, based on Intensive interaction, primarily using imitation of body language to communicate with autistic people.
 It is known that autistic people tend to protect themselves from sensory overload by stimming.
 Caldwell studied this and instead of attempting to intervene, she used it to gain their attention.
 "Contrary to what is normally understood, children on the autistic spectrum do recognise when we use their own body language to communicate, provided we respond using the repertoire of their personal behaviours.
 We are shifting their attention from solitary self-stimulation to shared activity" It is important to pay attention to how they do this and the feelings behind it, just mimicking tends to only catch their attention for a short period of time; we need to answer.
 By echoing them, this will interact with their brain in a positive way and reducing stress, "Aloneness becomes a shared interest."

 Personal life

-Caldwell is in her late 80's and has five children and nine grandchildren.
+Caldwell is in her early 90's and has five children and nine grandchildren.